bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

   - result: (encoded attempt) expectation: (encoded password)

 - WEBSTORM
   - Runs on a timer, or when logging in after being online for a while?
   - upgrade to harden scripts against restarts?

-- reward that scales password attempt speed?
-- reward that speeds up packet sniffing speed?

 - Attempt to make connection?
   - chance to put current server offline?
   - chance to move the target server
   - only nearby servers are valid

+- New augments?
+  - Some given by lab
+  - Some in various factions
+  - Give cha? what else?

 ## TODO later:

 - more Clue notes on servers
   - hints to vulnerabilities,
   - partial passwords?

+- reward that scales password attempt speed?
+- reward that speeds up packet sniffing speed?

 - bonus time?